 It is known from systems theory that system bonds consist of material, energy, information and rhythmic components.
-Such classification is convenient for theoretical treatment.
-But from the practical viewpoint it causes certain perplexity - as if we are saying that information and rythmics exist on their own?!..
+Such classification is convenient for theoretical reasoning.
+But from the practical viewpoint it causes certain perplexity - as if we would be saying that information and rythmics exist on their own?!..
 Of course this is not true!
 In the real world we are subjects to the influences of light (electromagnetic energy waves), sounds (air vibrations), smells (chemicals), mechanical influences (vibrations) etc. Some of these influences attract our attention, are interesting to us for some reasons...
-Then we say that they carry information about the surrounding world.
+In this case we say that they carry information about the surrounding world.
 Generally speaking, there are two kinds of matter that lie in the foundation of the great diversity of information carriers:

-- Substance - air (sound), paper (writing), magnetic tapes and disks, light-sensitive film, plastic materials, glass, stone and other things and objects.
+- Hard matter- air (sound), paper (writing), magnetic tapes and disks, light-sensitive film, plastic materials, glass, stone and other things and objects.

 - Field - most typically electric or magnetic one - light, electric current and voltage, radio waves, possibly other fields yet unknown to us, serve as carriers.